front-end-intermediate/session-11-reactintro/readme.md

 loadSamples={this.loadSamples} />
 ```

+And delete a pirate from there.

 * PirateForm

 `<button onClick={() => this.props.removePirate('pirate1')}>X</button>`

 Test.
 This only removes pirate1.

-Add it to the `Pirate` component.
+Since we want the controls to be associated with each Pirate entry we'll add it to the `Pirate` component.

-Pirate.js:
+* `Pirate.js`:

 ```js
 return (